-Authors must declare that manuscripts submitted to the Journal have not been published elsewhere or are not being considered for publication elsewhere and that the research reported will not be submitted for publication elsewhere until a final decision has been made as to its acceptability by the Journal.PLEASE NOTE that papers will NOT be assigned for peer review until they are formatted as outlined in the Guide for Authors.
-In particular:
+Authors must declare that manuscripts submitted to the Journal have not been published elsewhere or are not being considered for publication elsewhere and that the research reported will not be submitted for publication elsewhere until a final decision has been made as to its acceptability by the Journal.PLEASE NOTE: papers which do not meet the criteria below will be rejected immediately:

 - Ensure that English is of good standard

 - Ensure Ethics Committee details are as complete as possible